0xHashstack/Economy-contracts/README.md

 #
 ## STACK | Hashstack Governance

 > Stack is the governance token powering the decision making body in the entire Hashstack dao.
-In order to propose improvements, or vote on one, you must hodl at least 0.01% STACK tokens.
+In order to propose improvements, or vote on one, you must own at least 0.01% STACK tokens inorder to partake in governance decisions.

 ## Details